blokks/legacy-docs/src/content/settings/your-account.md

 parent          = "settings"
 +++

+Follow [this link](https://blokks.co/manage/account) to visit your account settings.

-Not much to say.
-Change your name, email address and password here. 🤔
+There, you can change your name, email address and password.